Steven Caldwell: Senior career

 In April 2001, Caldwell was called up to the senior squad for the first time after breaking into the Newcastle United's first team.
 He made his debut for Scotland in a 1–1 draw away in Poland at the Zdzisław Krzyszkowiak Stadium on 25 April 2001.

 His home debut came on 12 February 2003 in a 2–0 defeat to the Republic of Ireland at Hampden Park.
 However, Caldwell did not play for the national side for rest of 2003, as Manager Berti Vogts placed him on the substitute bench and they did not qualify for the UEFA Euro 2004.
-It wasn't until on 18 February 2004 when he returned to the starting line–up for Scotland, as they lost 4–0 against Wales.
+On 18 February 2004 he returned to the starting line–up for Scotland, as they lost 4–0 against Wales.
 Three months later on 30 May 2004 against Trinidad and Tobago, Caldwell came on for his brother in the 79th minute, and played the remaining match, as the national side won 4–1.

 He played twice in Scotland's qualification for the 2006 World Cup, in a 1–1 draw with Moldova at the Zimbru Stadium in Chişinău, playing alongside Gary for the first time (they were the first siblings to play together for the national team since the 1940s) and a 3–0 away win over Slovenia at the Arena Petrol in Celje.
 However, Caldwell expressed his frustration on being overlooked from the national team squad, though he later credited new Manager Walter Smith for reviving his Scotland's career.